Third Macedonian War: Enslavement of Epirots

 Aemilius went to Epirus on his way back to Rome.
-The senate gave his army permission to plunder the cities in Epirus which had supported Perseus.
-Centurions were sent to tell all the cities that they had come to remove to the Roman garrisons because the Epirots were to be free.
+The senate gave his army permission to plunder the cities in Epirus that had supported Perseus.
+Centurions were sent to tell the cities that they had come to remove to the Roman garrisons because the Epirots were to be free.
 The leaders of each city were summoned and told to bring the silver and gold in their towns to a designated place and that Roman cohorts had been ordered to visit all the cities.
 Troops were sent to seventy cities.
 This was coordinated so that they would reach each city on the same day.
-The precious metals were collected in the morning and at 10 am and then the soldiers were ordered to sack the cities.
+The precious metals were collected and then the soldiers sacked the cities.
 The city walls were demolished.
 The booty was enormous and part of the proceeds from its sale was given to the men of the army, 400 denarii to the cavalrymen and 200 to the foot soldiers.
 In addition to this, 150,000 people were enslaved.
-The troops resented that they were not given a share of the booty from the royal palace of Perseus “as though they had not taken any part in the Macedonian war.”
-Aemilius then sailed back to Italy with his army.
-A few days later Lucius Anicius, who had been meeting the representatives of the rest of the Epirots, told them that the senate wanted to hear the case of some of their leaders and ordered these men to follow him to Italy.
-He then waited for return of the ships which had been used to transport the army from Macedonia and returned to Italy.
+The troops resented that they were not given a share of the booty from the royal palace of Perseus "as though they had not taken any part in the Macedonian war".
+Aemilius then sailed to Italy with his army.
+A few days later Lucius Anicius, who had been meeting the representatives of the rest of the Epirots, told them that the senate wanted to hear from some of their leaders and ordered them to follow him to Italy.
+He then waited for the ships that had transported the army from Macedonia and back to Italy.